“Any sort of injury is just you being mentally weak. That includes getting shot.”

 This particular PT has had clinical and personal anecdotal evidence of this protocol working with acute soft tissue injuries.
 It has helped with lingering injuries that have lasted up to two months and removed the pain after one week of daily treatment.
 Interesting to say the least.

 I think that this approach could be generally applied for systemic recovery, which can also be caused by high volume, frequency, and/or intensity training.
 In this method, the heat would be applied to the entire body as opposed to just an afflicted area.
-Think in terms of hot and cold showers, ice baths and hot tubs, or ice baths and hot showers.
+Think in terms of hot and cold showers, ice baths and hot tubs with spa covers, or ice baths and hot showers.
 Use caution when dealing with extremes in temperatures and I suggest you ask a PT or doctor before trying it.

 The (admittedly) conventional wisdom behind why contrast stuff can work is that the alternating temperatures contract and relax the body and lymphatic channels, which helps push the waste up through the lymphatics.
 Take note that this also occurs in movement — we’ll talk about it regarding active recovery below.
 The contracting/releasing of the lymphatics idea is one line of reasoning as to why this helps both general systemic inflammation and acute soft tissue injuries.